-So, within the second part we do assume deliberate goal-directed actions where an egocentric will is formulated to achieve a specific goal and in this chapter rowing/canoeing encompasses the main issue.
+So, within the second part we do assume deliberate goal-directed actions where an egocentric will is formulated to achieve a specific goal and in this chapter the placing of a glass on a coaster encompasses the main issue.
 The basic exercise clearly shows that two possible action strategies c.q. execution perspectives can be pursued in this regard.

-- a.
-Execution perspective 1 - Primary focus on the internal motor movements towards the outer surface of the paddles/oars and secondary focus on the external movement of the boat
+a.
+Execution perspective 1 - Primary focus on the internal movements towards the outer sides of the glass and secondary focus on the external movement of the bottom of the glass

-The basic exercise from the first part clearly demonstrates that with primary attention on internal motor activity, focused on the outer surface of the paddles/oars, we can randomly move the entire boat through the water.
-However, this random movement becomes problematic when formulating the egocentric intention to trace a precise path with the boat.
-With primary attention focused on internal motor activity, we can make the boat occupy a tremendous amount of space in a matter of minutes, but it is far from economical (efficient and effective) to for example precisely end up between the pillars of a bridge.
+The basic exercise from the first part clearly demonstrates that with primary attention on internal motor activity, focused on the sides of the glass, we can randomly move a glass through the air.
+However, this random movement becomes problematic when formulating the egocentric intention to precisely place the glass on a coaster.
+Even with primary attention on internal motor activity, we can make the (bottom of the) glass cover a considerable amount of positions in the air in a few minutes, but it is far from economical (efficient and effective).
+And this is even aside from the question of whether you could precisely bring the (bottom of the) glass, which moves relatively quickly due to the numerous motor activities, to a stop exactly at the coaster.

-Images: Even when aiming to move a boat within a goal-directed task, it remains a strategy to, with primary attention on the outside of the paddles/oars, secondarily observe whether the entire boat ever reaches a goal.
-Although it requires a lot of luck and/or patience, it is a possible action strategy.

-However, it is not economical.
+Images: Even when consciously attempting to place a glass on a coaster, it remains a strategy at all times to, with primary attention on the outsides of the glass, secondarily observe whether the bottom of the glass ever reaches the coaster.
+While it may require a considerable amount of luck and/or patience, it is a possible action strategy.
+In any case, it is not an economical (efficient and effective) strategy for this task.

 b.
-Execution perspective 2 - Primary focus on the external movement of the boat and secondary focus on the internal motor movements towards the outer surface of the paddles/oars
+Execution perspective 2 - Primary focus on the external movement of the bottom of the glass and secondary focus on the internal movements towards the sides of the glass

 Contrary to the description of random motor activity within the basic exercises within the first part of this article and also in contrast to the previous action strategy, when it comes to the emergence of a deliberate action, one can adopt a completely different execution perspective.
-It would indeed be by far the most parsimonious (ecological) solution to first conceptualize an action trajectory shape between the boat (A) and for example the pillars of a bridge (B) and then proceed to execute it.
+It would indeed be by far the most parsimonious (ecological) solution to first conceptualize an action trajectory shape and then proceed to execute it.

-Images: It is most economical to first create a perceptual image of an efficient and effective latent action trajectory shape over which the boat can be successfully moved to the pillars of a bridge and then actually fill it in.
+Images: Within a glass placing task the most economical approach is to first create a perceptual image of an efficient and effective latent action trajectory shape over which the bottom of the glass will successfully reach a coaster and then proceed to fill it in factually.

 In the second execution strategy, the roles of attention are reversed.
-The primary focus now has the goal to track the progress of the boat within the action trajectory shape, and this must be followed secondarily by motor activity.
+The primary focus now has the goal to track the progress of the bottom of the glass within the action trajectory shape, and this must be followed secondarily by motor activity.
 In which you now have to observe, similar to the basic exercise in the first part, that motor activity passively follows the primary focus.